jvkersch/pyconcorde/README.md

 How do I install it?
 ------

-PyConcorde runs under Python 2.7 and 3.5 and up.
+PyConcorde runs under Python 3.7 and up.
 It needs the [Concorde TSP solver](http://www.math.uwaterloo.ca/tsp/concorde.html) and [QSOpt linear programming library](http://www.math.uwaterloo.ca/~bico/qsopt/).
 Further instructions on building/downloading those can be found below.